At a glance 16: Managing risk, minimising restraint

 In some circumstances restraint is the right thing to do, and not to do so on these occasions could be considered neglect.
 Restraint can be used:

 - if the person consents to it, perhaps because it makes them feel safer

-The Mental Capacity Act 2005 and its Code of Practice explores this area in much more detail, and is crucial to understanding how and when the recently introduced Deprivation of Liberty Safeguards might apply.
+The Mental Capacity Act 2005 and its Code of Practice explores this area in much more detail, and is crucial to understanding how and when Deprivation of Liberty Safeguards might apply.

 It is important to start by developing an understanding about what restraint means, to recognise that it will be right in some situations and wrong in many others, and that staff, residents and relatives may have different views.
 It is then possible to consider what will help to improve practice.

 Reasons given for the use of restraint in care homes generally relate to a concern for safety or as a response to agitation.
 Making good risk assessments and supporting residents to take risks if they wish to, including starting care planning from the perspective of exploring what residents can do, will therefore all help to reduce the use of restraint.
 Relatives will also need support to cope with their concerns.

 Getting the right balance between restraining someone for their own protection and supporting people to take positive risks is not an exact science(Owen and Meyer, 2009)